-TESTIMONY IN SUPPORT OF 24-H 7100, LILA MANFIELD SAPINSLEY COMPASSIONATE CARE ACT February 15, 2024
+TESTIMONY IN SUPPORT OF 25-S 151, LILA MANFIELD SAPINSLEY COMPASSIONATE CARE ACT May 20, 2025

 At the heart of our constitutional rights is the fundamental right to self-determination.
 The ACLU of Rhode Island believes that the personal and necessary medical decisions surrounding end of life care are a natural and necessary extension of this fundamental freedom, a right that is as critical at the end of life as it is during it.
+We therefore support passage of this bill.

-While some individuals facing terminal illnesses may seek out aggressive medical treatment, others, in conjunction with their families and their doctors, may determine the suffering they are facing to be too painful, and wish to end their lives with dignity, and with medical assistance.
-Each of these personal, private, medical decisions has merit, and should be respected.
+While some individuals facing terminal illnesses may seek out aggressive medical treatment, others, in conjunction with their families and their doctors, may determine the suffering they are facing to be too painful, and wish to end their lives with dignity and with medical assistance.
+Each of these personal, private medical decisions has merit, and should be respected.
 Yet, Rhode Island law currently recognizes the autonomy in only one of these situations, and severely restricts the right of some patients to determine treatment in their final days.
 With the appropriately strong safeguards that this bill prescribes, this discrepancy should be eliminated.